Be a Leader in Health Care

 The following admission requirements are based on students entering with a minimum of 250 MSN clinical hours:

-- Master’s degree in nursing from an accredited institution with a GPA of 3.0 or higher on a 4.0 scale.
+- Master’s degree in nursing from an accredited institution OR a bachelor’s degree in nursing AND a master’s degree in another subject area (i.e. – MBA, MHA, etc).
+Prospective students must have a minimum cumulative GPA of 3.0 or higher on a 4.0 scale.

 - Official transcripts from all undergraduate and graduate institutions attended.